Last modified: February 24th, 2021

 For these artist-run home-grown “adoption sites”, there was no login, no accounts, no programmed gameplay.
 No, you had to engage in a sort of webpage-based roleplay.

 Often you had to fill out an application on the adoption website, to show off your hard work and prove you were ready to adopt one of their creatures.
+If the dragons were based on the Dragonriders of Pern book series, this would be called “Impressing” the dragon.
 Some of these websites were intensive, with many pages of narration or graphical displays.
 Sometimes there was a single page dedicated to one individual creature graphic, and sometimes people would crowd all their creatures onto a single page.
 Of course, a good adopter would link back to the adoption agency’s website, so that other people could get their own creature.
 You would find text warnings about how to not steal bandwidth from other sites, or why you shouldn’t steal graphics (“no sticky paws”/”no sticky claws” was accepted terminology).

 Some of the really active sites would provide “growth” for your creatures – after a certain number of days, you would be sent an updated graphic of your creature in a new phase of life (at your Yahoo or Hotmail email address, naturally).